By Mike Busch

 For those of you new to these beautiful winter visitors to the south shore beaches, Grace Scalzo wrote up a great piece on Snowy Owls and the best way to approach and photograph them here.
 She also included some of her fantastic images.

-I don’t have any hard data on how many Owls spent the winter here but it seemed to be fewer than the last several years.
-Jim Botta, who picked out most of the photos below, thinks there were about four in the Jones Beach vicinity and 2 or 3 on the east end.
-Their numbers will vary every year because they mainly eat lemmings.
-When the availability of lemmings in the tundra is reduced for whatever reason, the Snowy Owls will fan out into Northern America in search of food in what is called an Irruption.
+We don’t have any hard data on how many Owls spent the winter here this year but it seemed to be fewer than the last several years.
+Jim Botta, who picked out most of the photos below, guesses there were about 3 in Nassau and 2 in Suffolk this year.
+A few of my regular spots were empty this year in Suffolk.